xolvio/NDK/README.md

 # 🚀 The Domain Development Kit (DDK)

-_An Event-Storm to Event-Sourced application library_
+_An Event-Storm to Event-Sourced application library._

 Welcome to The Domain Development Kit (DDK), a lightweight application library (not framework) designed to take you from visual collaborative Event Storming sessions to an Event-Sourced application seamlessly.
 This is a library for developers looking to build complex systems with a strong emphasis on separating concerns and focusing on the business logic.